Al-un/al-un.fr/blog/content/articles/wip/vue-styling.md

 ## Folder structure

-"Hey, in which folder should I put my XYZ file / styling?".
+"_Hey, in which folder should I put my XYZ file / styling?_".
 Such a simple question, yet so difficult to answer.
 To circumvent this kind of situation, a folder structure standard can push back this type of question.
-It might sound overkill in some situation but the saved overhead, and associated headaches, are worth it.
+It might sound overkill in some situation but the saved overhead, and the associated headaches, are worth it.

-To sort out where to put which styling, three types have to be considered:
+To sort out where to put which styling, four types have to be considered:

 - Utility styling, which output no code
 - Application-wide styling